-Where an item of property, plant and equipment is disposed of, it is derecognized and the difference between its carrying value and net sales proceeds is disclosed as a profit or loss on disposal in the statement of comprehensive income/(loss).
+Where an item of property, plant and equipment is disposed of, it is derecognized and the difference between its carrying value and net sales proceeds is disclosed as a profit or loss on disposal in the statement of income (loss) and comprehensive income (loss).

-Any items of property, plant or equipment that cease to have future economic benefits are derecognized with any gain or loss included in the statement of comprehensive income/(loss) in the financial year in which the item is derecognized.
+Any items of property, plant or equipment that cease to have future economic benefits are derecognized with any gain or loss included in the statement of income (loss) and comprehensive income (loss) in the financial year in which the item is derecognized.